The Forgotten Roman General

 Final Thoughts

 In conclusion, the story of Medusa and the Gorgons is intriguing from the classical Greek point of view.
-Looking further back in Greek literature, the story becomes mysterious, and looking at it from a linguistic point of view becomes fascinating.
+Looking further back in Greek literature, the story becomes mysterious, and it becomes fascinating from a linguistic point of view.

 Ultimately, no matter how one takes the story, realize that behind every myth is a general truth.
 For the vast majority of us who have read the story, we realize on closer examination that Medusa had one heck of an art collection; It was a testimony of death, men frozen in stone, crying out for life.
 The dark, humorous side is that, even though Perseus avoided Medusa’s gaze, he would also suffer the same fate, as the romantics of Greek thought during the Renaissance decided to turn the hero into a statue for all eternity as a reminder of the story.